lookingforvirus/fastapi_auto_routes/README.md

 ---

-### ⭐ If this project saves you time, give it a star — it’s the currency of open source.
+### ⭐ If this file saves you time, give it a star — it’s the currency of open source.

-# fastapi_auto_routes